Review of Algebra

 discriminant.
 There are three possibilities:

-the equation has
+1. If the equation has

 two real roots.

-the roots are equal.
+2. If the roots are equal.

-the equation has no real root.
+3. If the equation has no real root.
 (The

 roots are complex.)